korpling/pepperModules-CoNLLModules/README.md

 ### conll.no.duplicate.edeps
 Usage: conll.no.duplicate.edeps=[VALUE]
  If [VALUE] is set TRUE then enhanced dependencies which have corresponding regular dependencies with the same source, target and label are ignored.

+### conll.ellipsis.tok.annotation
+Usage: conll.ellipsis.tok.annotation=[VALUE]
+If set, ellipsis token values are imported as annotations, and replaced in base text by a blank space.
+Use colon to specify a namespace.